What is Measure 91?

 Can I grow weed in Oregon?

 Yes, you can grow up to 4 plants per residence.
 Note that this is per actual residence or home and not by individual resident.
+Medical patients can grow up to 6 plants, with 12 immature plants.

 Can I get a DUI if I’m under the influence of marijuana in Oregon?